azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

  #------------Scan releases incrementally----------------#
  Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>"  -ProjectName "<ProjectName>"  -ReleaseNames *  -ResourceTypeName Release -IncrementalScan -IncrementalDate "<Date>"

- #------------Scan builds and releases incrementally----------------#
+ #------------Scan variable groups incrementally----------------#
- Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>"  -ProjectName "<ProjectName>"  -ResourceTypeName Build_Release -IncrementalScan -IncrementalDate "<Date>"
+ Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>"  -ProjectName "<ProjectName>"  -ResourceTypeName VariableGroup -IncrementalScan -IncrementalDate "<Date>"
 ```

 You can use the *-IncrementalDate* switch with CA as well by adding the switch in Extended Command as described above.
+To use the switch in Extension, add another variable "IncrementalDate" with the value as the date, in your pipeline.
 >Keep the date format for *-IncrementalDate* switch as MM:DD:YYYY HH:MM:SS AM/PM

 #### Miscellaneous features in incremental scan